wadealexc/fevmate/README.md

 Libraries, mixins, and other Solidity building blocks for use on the Filecoin EVM.

-* `access/Ownable.sol`: Classic Ownable-style access control, implemented using a two-step role transferrance pattern as this should be safer and more likely future-proof in the FEVM.
+* `access/OwnedClaimable.sol`: Classic Ownable-style access control, implemented using a two-step role transferrance pattern as this should be safer and more likely future-proof in the FEVM.
 * `token/`: ERC20, ERC721, and Wrapped FIL contracts, implemented with address normalization for token recipients.
+* `proxy/`: Proxy, ProxyAdmin, and Implementation mixins based on ERC1967 and OpenZeppelin's TransparentUpgradeableProxy pattern.
+These work similarly to their OZ counterparts, except that role transferrance is implemented using the two-step transfer pattern.
+Additionally, different upgrade validation procedures are used.
-* `utils/Address.sol`: Utilities for dealing with all things address.
+* `utils/FilAddress.sol`: Utilities for dealing with all things address.
 Handles ID addresses and Eth addresses, as well as conversions between the two.
+* `utils/CallNative.sol`: Utilities for calling actors via the call_actor precompiles.
+* `utils/Signatures.sol`: TODO - signature authorization for multiple signature/account types.

 Use at your own risk!